 Permanent deformation in any of a pavement’s layers or subgrade usually caused by consolidation or lateral movement of the materials due to traffic loading.
 Specific causes of rutting can be:

-Ruts caused by studded tire wear present the same problem as the ruts described here, but they are actually a result of mechanical dislodging due to wear and not pavement deformation.
+Ruts caused by studded tire wear present the same problem as the ruts described here, but they are actually a result of mechanical dislodging of aggregate due to wear and not deformation.

 A heavily rutted pavement should be investigated to determine the root cause of failure (e.g. insufficient compaction, subgrade rutting, poor mix design or studded tire wear).
 Slight ruts (< 1/3 inch deep) can generally be left untreated.
 Pavement with deeper ruts should be leveled and overlaid.